cgaenzler/phactix-ai/_posts/2025-11-05-phactix-ai-10-critical-qa-for-compliant-sales.md

 # Phactix AI: 10 Critical Q&A for Compliant Pharma Sales

-Our AI-driven platform, **Phactix**, is engineered to turn a major compliance risk—the unsolicited off-label question—into a win-win situation for both pharmaceutical companies and healthcare professionals (HCPs).
+Our AI-driven platform, **Phactix AI**, is engineered to turn a major compliance risk—the unsolicited off-label question—into a win-win situation for both pharmaceutical companies and healthcare professionals (HCPs).

 Here is a Q&A breakdown of how Phactix works within the strict US regulatory environment, focusing on FDA rules, hospital policies, and technical feasibility.